abhinav2600/algorithms/README.md

 # algorithms
-This repository holds implementation of most of the important algorithms and data structures in java.
+This repository holds implementation (in java) of most of the important algorithms and data structures.